AlexJReid/blog/content/posts/runhouse/index.md

 series = []
 +++

 Here is one of my bad ideas that was nevertheless fun to think through.
-I am __not__ suggesting you actually do this.
+I am __not__ suggesting you actually do this for anything serious.
 Really, I'm not.
 Serverless data technologies already exist.

 ## The idea

 I really like [ClickHouse](https://clickhouse.yandex).
-Compared with the expanse of complex software in the big data space, it's refreshing to run a single process.
-It's very fast and versatile.
+Compared to the expanse of complex software in the big data space, it's refreshing to run a single process.
+Although not without its foibles, it's very fast and versatile.

-Running it on [Cloud Run](https://cloud.google.com/run/) is probably a bad idea.
+Running it on [Cloud Run](https://cloud.google.com/run/) is likely a bad idea.
 Cloud Run is for stateless things like APIs and tasks that pull in data from elsewhere.

 But... well... _what if_ the data being stored/queried is immutable?
-Then, arguably the state is fixed.
+Then, arguably the state is fixed...?

 ## How could that possibly be useful?
-- Maybe you have a comparatively small dataset (or your data has natural partitions of reasonable size, such as multi-tenant SaaS) that doesn't need to be updated frequently.
+- Maybe you have a comparatively small dataset (or your data has natural partitions of reasonable size, such as a multi-tenant SaaS) that doesn't need to be updated frequently.
 For instance, the user might be happy to look at usage metrics for year, up to yesterday.
 Maybe the data is something historical such as oil production figures from 1983.
 These could be extracted to a snapshot by some other process.
+You could run multiple ClickHouse containers for each slice of the data.
-- You want to allow arbitrary queries on that snapshot: most likely slice and dice aggregations with small result sets.
+- You want to allow arbitrary queries on that snapshot, most likely slice and dice aggregations with small result sets.
 - Perhaps that small dataset is read heavy and might need to scale up and handle a lot of slice and dice queries.
 Cloud Run will in theory handle this by spinng up more _replica_ containers, each _containing_ the same fixed dataset.

 ## How I think it could work